zhiweil/blog-aws/pages/devops/cloudformation.md

 * CloudFormation can run scripts within instances (EC2).
 * CloudFormaiton can expand files within instances.
 * Each stack has a stack ID, a template can be applied as many times as you want.
     Each stack and associated resources are unique.
+If resource names(IDs) are ignored in template, cloudformaiton allocates them for you.
 * The events during stack creation, deletion and update can be configured, meaning cloudformation can be as strict or relaxed; as controlled or as messy as you want.